 You are not alone.
 Studies consistently show that more than 70% of dentists will experience employee theft at some point in their careers.
-The average embezzler steals over $100,000 before being caught, and the typical scheme runs undetected for nearly two years.
+The average embezzler steals $109,000 before being caught, and the typical scheme runs undetected for nearly two years.
 The financial damage is real — but so is the emotional toll.

 This is exactly the moment to call Prosperident.